HeronWest/shelf_dto/README.md

-# shelf_dtos
+# shelf_dto

-shelf_dtos is a Dart library inspired by the class-validator from NestJS.
+shelf_dto is a Dart library inspired by the class-validator from NestJS.
 It's designed to simplify the creation and validation of Data Transfer Objects (DTOs) in Dart applications.
 This library leverages annotations to define and enforce validation rules directly within your DTO classes.

 ## Features